Great to have you with us on an unstoppable roll, the Excellence in Broadcasting Network in El Rushbow on Friday.

 This was an outrageous hearing yesterday.

-Men who are working over time to protect this nation, the FBI and the CIA director, among others, attacked by Senate liberals on the Intelligence Committee.
+Men who are working overtime to protect this nation, the FBI and the CIA director, among others, attacked by Senate liberals on the Intelligence Committee.

 I guess that was a Bush trick, too.

-When Rockefeller wrote his silly memo advising the Democrats to politicize the intelligence and security of the nation, and that was a Bush trick.
+When Rockefeller wrote his silly memo advising the Democrats to politicize the intelligence and security of the nation, that was a Bush trick.

 Bush tricked Rockefeller into doing that.

-And when the media calls the NSA program domestic spying on Americans, I Bush tricked them into using that phrase.
+And when the media calls the NSA program domestic spying on Americans, Bush tricked them into using that phrase.

 It all makes sense to me now.